 - Hysterectomy (where all or part of the uterus and/or ovaries are removed) or prostatectomy (where all or part of the prostate is removed)

-pelvic floor is one of the biggest contributing factors when it comes to LBL.
-The pelvic floor is a group of muscles that support the pelvic organs and keep them functioning as they should be (you can read more about it here).
+A weakened pelvic floor is one of the biggest contributing factors when it comes to stress incontinence.
+The pelvic floor is a group of muscles that support the pelvic organs and keep them functioning as they should be.
 Pregnancy, childbirth, obesity, living a sedentary lifestyle, ageing and even constipation can all weaken the pelvic floor.
 It’s important to practice pelvic floor strengthening exercises through all ages and stages of your life to keep these muscles strong and reduce the risk of experiencing LBL.
 If you’re not already doing Kegels, now is the best time to start!

 How do you Stop Light Bladder Leakage?

 The good news is that in most cases, there are ways to treat and manage LBL - and treatment is effective!